pymupdf/PyMuPDF/docs/recipes-stories.rst

     - The page **footer is automatically changed** to show the name of the current Python file.

 * Use of :meth:`Story.element_positions` to collect the data for the TOC and for the dynamic adjustment of page footers.
-This is an example of a bidirectional communication between a story and the script.
+This is an example of a **bidirectional communication** between the story output process and the script.

 * The main PDF with the Python sources is being written to memory by its :ref:`DocumentWriter`.
 Another :ref:`Story` / :ref:`DocumentWriter` pair is then used to create a (memory) PDF for the TOC pages.
 Finally, both these PDFs are joined and the result stored to disk.